Best Buds PA

 Fort Washington

-Your tour of the Philadelphia region’s garden gems includes a trip back to the formal gardens of the 1920s and Gatsby’s era with a stop at Highlands Mansion and Gardens.
+Your tour of the greater Philadelphia area’s garden gems includes a trip back to the formal gardens of the 1920s and Gatsby’s era with a stop at Highlands Mansion and Gardens.
 While the beautifully restored Georgian mansion dates back to the late 1700s and the original two-acre formal garden to the 1820s with its crenelated stone wall added in 1844, the garden really came into its own in the 1920s.
-Reminiscent of a formal English garden, the Highlands estate provides a beautiful example of early 20th century estate gardening with a central fountain, statuary, massive stone walls, and even a Hidden Garden!
+Although the mansion is currently closed for renovations, set your eyes on a beautiful example of early 20th century estate gardening with a central fountain, statuary, massive stone walls, and even a Hidden Garden!

 share this trip